LeoStehlik/cuveetrtlwebfront-pool/README.md

+# Cuvée TurtleCoin Pool Webfrontend

-# Cuvée TurtleCoin ARM Pool Webfrontend currently running at https://publicnode.ydns.eu
+This is the web frontend for the Cuvée TurtleCoin Pool currently running at https://publicnode.ydns.eu